zbalkan/yamldocs/README.md

 # YAML Configuration Documentation

+tl;dr: JavaDoc or doxygen for YAML.

 A naive approach to generate documentation from YAML files which can be integrated into CI-CD pipeline.
-In short, JavaDoc or doxygen for YAMl.

 The `defaults.yml` file used as an example is extracted from OpenSearch configuration.

 ## Usage

-* `git clone` the repository.
+* Run `git clone https://github.com/zbalkan/yaml-docs.git` to clone the repository.
 * Copy the YAML file under `docs/` directory.
 * Update `configuration.py` based on your requirements.
 * Run `pip install -r requirements.txt`